Chevrolet Equinox EV: 2026 model year

 For model year 2026, Equinox EV continues to use the CCS1/J1772 charging interface.
 All GM electric vehicles (except the Spark EV) gained access to the Tesla Supercharger network in September 2024.
 GM expects to begin production of model year 2026 on Monday, July 14, 2025, with dealer order books opening up on Friday, May 30, 2025.

 2027 model year

 For model years 2027 and beyond, Equinox EV will use the NACS/J3400 charging interface.

 Insurance

 An August 2025 study by Mercury Insurance found that Equinox EV was the 2nd most affordable electric vehicle to insure in the United States.

 Sales

-Despite not reaching dealers until May 2024, the Equinox EV became GM's best-selling electric vehicle for GM in its first year.
+Despite not reaching dealers until May 2024, the Equinox EV became GM's best-selling electric vehicle in its first year.